Glad you came to visit our site!

 show prospect, breeding prospect or just a family dog.

-If you are interested in a new puppy, or just here to learn about the breed, see amazing
+If you are interested in a new puppy, or just here to learn about the breed.

 as there is plenty of good information here!

 Our Cockers are our babies and such blessings they are they just happen to have amazing pedigrees.